saniagupta303/Rock-Paper-Scissor-Game/README.md

 6.If game is draw it display "Game was draw!
 Play Again".

-7.At the last, "YOU" and "COMPUTER" also display.
+7.At the last, "YOU" and "COMPUTER" also display score.

 8.This project is developed by using HTML(Hypertext Markup Language), CSS(Cascading Stylesheet) and JavaScript.